-Panelists will share lessons from the real world of marketing.
+Brian Walker will share lessons from the real world of marketing.

 Melissa Mann, Vice President of Communications at the Atlas Network, and John Tillman, CEO of the Illinois Policy Institute, will share tips about integrating marketing into your budget, and how to find funding for marketing.

 Enjoy a plated lunch while talented semi-finalists take the stage to share their views on a specific topic for a chance to advance to the final round of the Great Communicators Tournament.

 Eric Tubbs is President of Think Freely Media.
 While he has served on the board of Think Freely Media and prior to that, The Sam Adams Alliance, he spent most of the last thirty five years in the for profit private sector as an employee, an entrepreneur and a business owner.
 He sold his auto dealership to dedicate his time to empowering humanity through the advancement of free markets and individual freedom.
 Eric lives in Michigan with Penny, his wife of 28 years and occasionally sees his three millennial children.

 John Tillman is one of the nation’s most prominent leaders in the free market public policy arena.
 As CEO of the Illinois Policy Institute, John recruits and leads a talented team of leaders, experts and advocates to advance reforms that can spur Illinois’ comeback story.